Mallampet

-Mallampet is a village situated at Quthbullapur Mandal, Medchal district, Telangana, India.
+Mallampet is a village situated at Dundigal Gandimaisamma Mandal, Medchal district, Telangana, India.
 It is 2 km from Bachupally, 6 km from Nizampet junction, 10 km away from Kukatpally.

 Commercial area

 Mallampet is a small village.
 It is very close to trading areas like Bachupally, Nizampet and Miyapur, which are big shopping hubs.
 Mallampet is about 5 mins from Bachupally, 15 mins from Miyapur and 45 mins distance from Hitech City.
 The village is in close proximity to top engineering and residential junior colleges.

 Outer Ring Road

-The 159-kilometer Outer Ring Road of Hyderabad is passing through Mallampet.
+The 159-kilometer Outer Ring Road of Hyderabad is passing through and an Exit located at Mallampet(Exit No 4A).
 It is a 6-lane, 500-feet wide road.
 This has led to growth in real estate activity with many residential ventures coming up in Bachupally.
 It has significantly reduced the distance, travel time and access to different parts of the city.
 The Praneeth Pranav Gems Gated Community (Independent/Duplex Villas) is located in Mallampet, adjacent to ORR.
-A Praneeth Pranav Leaf is new villa project with 500+ picturesque villas, is coming soon in Mallampet.
+A Praneeth Pranav Leaf villa project with 500+ picturesque villas, and GLC Bhavanas Cribs Project with 300+ Villas and APR Signator Villas around 150 + situated in Mallampet.
+Dream Valley, Green Park, Balaji Layouts are also situated with many house holds.